 The heater may be better than the dehumidifier for rooms that are always at an ideal humidity level.
 This usually only applies to well-insulated, newer housing.
 Many older houses have poor insulation which makes the walls and sometimes windows very cold.
 Cold walls and warm air inside are a recipe for condensation which can cause damp.

 Usually, if you were cold or had damp issues, a heater would jump to mind as the obvious solution.
 Upon closer inspection, however, this is not always the case.
 We have covered in good detail how a dehumidifier can actually be a better option for warming up a room than a heater.
 It looks like the verdict is in for the dehumidifier vs heater question, and the dehumidifier is the winner in many cases.
+Bear in mind that if you are looking for a quick heating solution dehumidifier may not be good enough.
+Cheap electric heater would warm up the room much faster (especially if it is the main heating source).

 If you are wondering whether you should get a dehumidifier after reading this, then we can help.
 We have performed extensive reviews of two popular dehumidifier brands, Pro Breeze and Meaco.
 We hope this article has helped you make a more informed buying decision for warming up a room.
 Please feel free to comment or contact us if you would like any further information, thanks for reading.